Rutakata/res-sys/README.md

 - change state of order to "ready"
 - change state of order to "served"
 - different roles with different opportunities
+- create a new dish
+- delete a dish
+- find the dish you need

 ## Created on React because this type of web-system is needed to be just-in-time.
 And SPA is the best variant